-This pattern catalog describes 65 integration patterns, which we have been collecting since 2002.
-Our goal is to document technology-independent design guidance that helps developers and architects describe and develop robust integration solutions.
-The inspiration to document these patterns came when we struggled through multiple integration vendors' product documentation just to realize later that many of the concepts were quite similar.
+This pattern catalog describes 65 integration patterns, collected from many integration projects since 2002.
+The patterns provide technology-independent design guidance for developers and architects to describe and develop robust integration solutions.
+The inspiration to document these patterns came when we struggled through multiple integration vendors' product documentation just to realize later that many of the underlying concepts were quite similar.

 Enterprise integration is too complex to be solved with a simple 'cookbook' approach.
 Instead, patterns can provide guidance by documenting the kind of experience that usually lives only in architects' heads: they are accepted solutions to recurring problems within a given context.
 Patterns are abstract enough to apply to most integration technologies, but specific enough to provide hands-on guidance to designers and architects.
 Patterns also provide a vocabulary for developers to efficiently describe their solution.

-The patterns presented on this site help integration architects and developers design and implement integration solutions more rapidly and reliably.
-Most of the patterns assume some experience with asynchronous messaging architectures.
-However, the patterns are not tied to a specific implementation.
-They help you design better solutions, whether you use any of the folowing platforms:
+The patterns are not tied to a specific implementation.
+They help you design better solutions, whether you use any of the following platforms:

 How Can You Use the Patterns?

-Because we want to encourage widespread use of the pattern language we have provided a variety of ways to access them:
+We want to encourage widespread use of the integration pattern language.
+We have therefore provided a variety of ways to access them:

-What about SOA or ESB or Web Service Patterns?
+What about REST / SOA / Web Service Patterns?

 Be Part of the Community